Blackheath Counselling Service

 Looking at what is in our personal luggage, the feelings and thoughts behind negative actions is one of the exciting and rewarding aspects of therapy.
 Not all in our luggage is negative there are also many positive traits which we have yet to discover, value and own.
 Through the counselling process we can eventually have a more balanced view of ourselves and our relationships as we delve within our luggage to see our gifts and our challenges.
 To discover who we are, warts and all, and to help our client transform the negative patterns and value their positive qualities is one of the core tasks in counselling.
 Reminding the client that compassion, kindness and forgiveness towards ourselves softens the ego and draws those estranged friends and loved ones closer.

-Helping our client not to close the hand luggage but to open it together, and discovering a treasure chest of unlived potentialities waiting to be recognised.
+We help our client not to close the hand luggage but to open it together, and discover a treasure chest of unlived potentialities waiting to be recognised, claimed and lived.
 We hope we can help our clients discover this unknown side of their nature buried in the darkness of the psyche - to find those jewels, valuing and living the magic of them in relationship to themselves and others.

 The challenge of transforming what seems darker and more complex patterns in that treasure chest, is a big piece of work, but it is possible.
 Responding to love and trust within the counselling relationship, these often rejected, split off parts of our psyche when valued have a positive role to play in our lives.